Media Education in New Brunswick

-This section comprises a curricular overview (below), as well as information about professional development for media education, and about New Brunswick’s provincial media education association, the Association for a Media Literate New Brunswick (A-4-ML-NB) (in the left menu).
+This section comprises a curricular overview (below), as well as information about professional development for media education.

-During the 1990s, New Brunswick continued moving toward the development and implementation of integrated curricula at the elementary and secondary school levels.
-Media education components can be found in several subject areas, but they are strongest in the English Language Arts and Social Studies curricula.
+New Brunswick launched a new curriculum in the summer of 2023.
+Media education components can be found in several subject areas, but they are strongest in the English Language Arts and Personal Wellness curricula.

 Since 1992, New Brunswick has offered elective courses in Media Studies and Journalism as part of the Grade 12 English Language Arts curriculum.
 These courses are still being taught - most often in the larger high schools.
 Presently, there are 31 media teachers listed with the Department of Education.